-Boils: A boil is a skin infection that is caused by bacteria, usually Staphylococcus.
-Fever, swollen lymph nodes, and red, painful, and swollen skin are symptoms of boils.
+A boil is a skin infection that is caused by bacteria, usually Staphylococcus.
+Symptoms of boils include fever, swollen lymph nodes, and red, painful, and swollen skin.
 A boil may be treated with warm compresses and soaking the boil in warm water.
 The boil should be washed with antibacterial soap once it starts draining.

 Must Read Articles:

 AntibioticsAntibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicillins, cephalosporins, macrolides, flouroquinolones, sulfonamides, tetracyclines, and aminoglycosides.
 Antibiotic resistance is a growing problem due to the overprescription of antibiotics to individuals.
 Allergic reactions to antibiotics commonly have the following symptoms shortness of breath, rash, hives, itching, swelling of the lips, face, or tongue, and fainting.